1. Socialive Support Center

 Resolution

 Video resolution is measured as width by height using pixels as units.
 Pixels are tiny squares that make up a digital image.
-For example, a 1920 x 1080 video means the width has 1,920 pixels, and the height has 1,080 pixels.
+For example, a 1920 x 1080 video means the width is 1,920 pixels, and the height is 1,080 pixels.
 The most common video resolution today is High Definition (HD) 720p (1280 x 720) or 1080p (1920 x 1080).

 Recordings Library